cse-sim/cse/doc/src/records/airhandler.md

   required: "No",
   variability: "constant") %>

 The following four members let you give the specification conditions for the cooling coil: the rating conditions, design conditions, or other test conditions under which the coil's performance is known.
-The defaults are ARI (Air-Conditioning and Refrigeration Institute) standard rating conditions.
+The defaults are AHRI (Air-Conditioning and Refrigeration Institute) standard rating conditions.

 **ahccDsTDbEn=*float***